KennethHoff/SourceGenerators/src/Generators/PocoSchemaGenerator/Oxx.Backend.Generators.PocoSchema.Zod/README.md

     * Example: `class MyClass<T> { public T MyProperty { get; set; } }`
     * I'm sure it's possible to do this, but I imagine it would be very complicated.
     * Although, it might be easier to do this than self-referencing types as this is entirely in the scope of the schema generator.
+* The schema generator doesn't support the Array type.
+  * Example: `class MyClass { public string[] MyStrings { get; set; } }`
+  * This is because the [] syntax is very unusual.
+It's not a generic, but at the same time it has a backing type.
+  * I imagine it would be relatively easy to support this, but how often do you really use this syntax?

 I'm sure there are tons of other issues, but these are the ones I'm aware of.